mlaidouni/m2.s1/bdd.specialisee/tp/Partie 03/tp.03/TP3.md

   benchbase/src/main/java/com/oltpbenchmark/benchmarks/tpcc

-  Do you think it makes sense to adapt TPC-C to run on a cassandra cluster ?
+  Do you think it makes sense to adapt TPC-C to run on a cassandra cluster?

-  If yes, can you adapt the code to run it on your cluster ?
+  If yes, can you adapt the code to run it on your cluster?
-  If not, why not ?
+  If not, why not?
-  And if you were forced to modify the code, what would you modify and why ?
+  And if you were forced to modify the code, what would you modify and why?